Why HTTPS Errors Happen After Installation

 Common problems include mixed content warnings, certificate chain errors, domain mismatch, expired certificates, and redirect loops.
 Each has a specific cause and a specific fix.
 Understanding what each error actually means narrows down the troubleshooting approach considerably.

-If you are setting up Let's Encrypt for the first time, the auto-renewal setup guide covers how to keep certificates valid without manual intervention.
+If you are setting up Let's Encrypt for the first time, the Let's Encrypt setup guide for Ubuntu covers the initial installation process, while the auto-renewal setup guide covers how to keep certificates valid without manual intervention.

 Certificate Chain Errors